codearachnid/legull/docs/terms-of-service.md

 The failure of the Site to exercise or enforce any right or provision of these Terms shall not constitute a waiver of that right or provision.

 ##Terms Contact
-If you have any questions about these Terms, please address them to <emailfield>
+If you have any questions about these Terms, please address them to [legull display="owner_email"].

 ###Last Updated
 These terms were last updated on *[legull display="last_updated"]*